-SDG INVEST CREATING MARKETS AND OPPORTUNITIES FOR INVESTING IN THE SDGs
+CREATING MARKETS AND OPPORTUNITIES FOR INVESTING IN THE SDGs

-COVID-19 has laid bare, and continues to exacerbate, deep inequalities and injustices while recent global warming data shows that the world is on track for continued devastating climate disruption.
-In response, many governments and increasingly key financial players are calling for more ambitious action and demanding a stronger integration of the Sustainable Development Goals (SDGs) – the world’s compass for a sustainable word – into public and private investment decisions.
+Even before the COVID-19 pandemic, there was a significant financing gap to achieve the SDGs.
+In response, many governments and key financial players are calling for more ambitious action and demanding stronger integration of the SDGs – the world’s compass for a sustainable word – into both public and private investment decisions.
 Despite such calls, progress is slow.
-Private saving and investing are still not channeled towards sustainable development at the scale and speed required.
+Available public and private finance are still not channeled towards sustainable development at the scale and speed required.

 Blended finance is an innovative approach to allocating financial resources toward the SDGs that has already mobilized US$ 152 billion or developing countries.
 Despite efforts to deploy blended finance in recent years and the emergence of an impact-first pipeline, proposed business models are often not ‘investment ready’ and remain unattractive to private investors.
 The lack of institutional ecosystems, the limited size and sophistication of capital markets, limited capacity of intermediaries to connect enterprises with funding, insufficient government support for the market, absence of suitable exit options and lack of financial knowledge are just some of the many challenges that hinder private investment.
 Nevertheless, the demand for blended finance continues to grow and the responsible investing space is booming with record growth in blended finance that ranges from Environmental, Social, and Governance (ESG) to impact-first strategies.